quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> The most dangerous phrase in the language is: we've always done it this way. — Grace Hopper
+> The best error message is the one that never shows up. — Thomas Fuchs
 <!--✍️QUOTE-END-->
 </div>
 </details>